atar-axis/xpadneo/docs/README.md

 ### Native profile switching support

-The driver support native profile switching for
+The driver support native profile switching for the Xbox Elite Series 2 controller.
+However, the feature is not finalized yet:

-- Profile support.
-All four profiles behave the same way currently, and there is no support for configuring them.
+- All four profiles behave the same way currently, and there is no support for configuring them.
+This may be different if profiles have in configured in Windows already, that is still untested.

 ### Emulated profile switching support